House of Puzyna

+History

 Mostly because the archival documentation of the 14th century is weak, thanks to Mongol depredations, their precise lineage from Rurik is under shroud.
 Their tradition, as well as that of the family of Oginskis, refer to them being descended from rulers of the principality of Kozelsk.

 Several versions of their precise Rurikid origins have been presented.

 The Rurikid dynasty's branch of Kozelsk flourished in the 14th century.
 As one of the Oka principalities in the region of Upper Oka, near Smolensk.
 These princes were said to be descended from Saint Michael of Chernihiv who was martyred in 1246.
 (It is generally in published family trees that their one forefather was St.Michael's descendant prince Tit - but nothing more is actually known of this Tit than merely his name, without even explicit attestation of his patronymic, and names of one or more of his historically attested sons, and that in those generations his family -branch- held Kozelsk and Karachev.
 We can be relatively certain of this Tit's existence because at least one son of his in mid-14th century carried the patronymic 'Titovich' in his near-contemporary documentation.)

 Better historical sources know the early forefathers of the Puzyna and Oginskis, princes bynamed Hlazyna and Gluszonek who were magnates in the region of Smolensk in the late 15th century.

 These princes Hlazyna would thus have been descendants of some branch of Dukes of Kozelsk.

 In 1408 the Duke of Kozelsk held Rzhev, had the town built.
 He was possibly merely a kinsman of the Oginski and Puzyna ancestors, and not their direct forefather, as the Kozelsk family seems to have developed several branches already prior to that date.